Current Research Problems

 Recently, Graham Brightwell and I have been able to provide combinatorial proofs of these theorem, i.e., we provide natural injections between sets of the appropriate cardinalities.
 These arguments provide additional insights into the structure of the poset and the enable us to say far more about the behavior of the error terms.

 Now we want to tackle the log-concave results developed by Stanley using the Alexandrov/Fenchel inequalities for mixed volumes: For a fixed element x, the height sequence of x is log-concave.
 To date, we have only some partial success to report.
 Specifically, we have been able to prove the result when x is a fixed point and there are exactly two point incomparable with x.
 In this case, the height sequence of x contains only three non-zero terms and we are able to show that the product of the middle term is at least as large as the product of the other two terms.
-Quite recently, Csaba Biro and I have found a very clean proof of this special case, but even the challenge of extending it to the case where there are three points incomparable to x presents hurdles that we don't see how to get over.
+In paper Number 126 on my list, Csaba Biro and I have found a very clean proof of this special case, but even the challenge of extending it to the case where there are three points incomparable to x presents hurdles that we don't see how to get over.

 Here are admissible paths when n = 3 and when n = 4 (with 0 denoting the empty set, and braces and commas suppressed):